AsyncDisplayKit/Documentation/docs/_docs/batch-fetching-api.md

 }
 </pre>
 <pre lang="swift" class = "swiftCode hidden">
-func tableView(tableView: ASTableView, willBeginBatchFetchWithContext context: ASBatchContext) {
+func tableNode(tableNode: ASTableNode, willBeginBatchFetchWithContext context: ASBatchContext) {
   // Fetch data most of the time asynchronoulsy from an API or local database let newPhotos = SomeSource.getNewPhotos()

-  // Insert data into table or collection view insertNewRowsInTableView(newPhotos)
+  // Insert data into table or collection view insertNewRowsInTableNode(newPhotos)

   // Decide if it's still necessary to trigger more batch fetches in the future stillDataToFetch = ...